LeonardoZanotti/heroku-angular-deploy/README.md

 You should add the `/production` folder to you .gitignore file.

+Maybe, on the `git push heroku master` you will have a problem with the `import { env } from './.env`.
+To solve this. delete the `src/environments/.env.ts` file and fix the `environment.prod.ts` and `environment.ts` files to dont depend from the `.env.ts` file.

 Add all this changes to your Github repository and go to Heroku to do the deploy.

 # Heroku config